The Birman Legend

 Tsun Kiankse was the goddess with the sapphire colored eyes, the goddess

-the form of a sacred animal.
-After the animal died, the Kittah could again
+in the form of a sacred animal.
+After the animal died, the Kittah could

-be reincarnated as a Grand Priest at which time he was considered pure
+again be reincarnated as a Grand Priest at which time he was considered

 a white cat with yellow eyes, as yellow as the golden body of the goddess

-tips of the paws were of the dark color of the earth, a symbol of the impurity
+the tips of the paws were of the dark color of the earth, a symbol of

 One evening, in the moonlight, Phoums coming from Siam were